By Email

 Marks and Spencer and its side and rear entrance s, or The Del ls, plus buses and taxis.
 Thus

-3. The alternative routes pro posed from the present entrance (para 6.57) do not ap pear to
+it should largely b e discounted as a pedestrian access. } - The alternative routes pro posed from the present entrance (para 6.57) do not ap pear to

 account for the extra distances and time required, the risks t o user safety, and the